svrooij/smartmeter2mqtt/README.md

 - [x] Http json endpoint to get the latest reading
 - [ ] MQTT

 Supporting other services like some website where you can monitor historic data is also possible.
-Just check-out the [output folder](./lib/output) and specially the [debug-output](./lib/output/debug-output.js) how they are linked in the [index.js](./index.js).
-Please share your outputs with the rest by creating a PR.
+[Building your own output][#support-for-output-x] is explained a bit lower on this page.

 ## Getting started

-1. Install the application `npm install smartmeter2mqtt -g`
+1. Install the application `npm install smartmeter2mqtt -g --production`
 2. Connect smartmeter
 3. Start the application (for testing)
 4. Run in background using [PM2](https://pm2.io/doc/en/runtime/overview/) or run in docker container
+5. Send out a tweet that you are using smartmeter2mqtt on [twitter @svrooij](https://twitter.com/svrooij)

 ### Running in docker